AguilasBuildingCode/DemoPersistentService/README.md

 <img alt="Screenshot_05.jpg" src="assets/Screenshot_05.jpg" width="400" />

 If you want to make an application for end users and you're looking for endless service, this library isn't for you.
-With regular use the service is killed by OS.
+With regular use, the service is killed by OS.
+However, the system usually up again the service, it's depend of Android version, vendor and others facts.

+You can use this library in end users project, but, handle your business logic very well, usually when the system kills your service, it doesn't call __*onDestroy*__ cycle, and when your service get up again, it restart the lifecycle.
+Be careful.

 # Demo
 <img alt="Screenshot_01.jpg" src="assets/Screenshot_01.jpg" width="260" />